dhrutik001/Blog-website/README.md

 # Blog-website

-This website is developed using MERN stack.
+This is a CRUD website developed using MERN stack.
+In which we can read, like and post blogs.